stantonium/fielddata-lite/README.md

 # FERN
-FERN is an application designed to solve the Traveling Salesman problem for field data scientists.
-The user can load a previously created route that will be displayed on a map.
-The route consists of sequential points.
-The current point will be highlighted and its organism name displayed.
-The user can cycle through the points, and they can also search by area or plot for the organism names located within and display the results on a map.
-The application also features reporting and simple notes.
+FERN (Field Expedition Routing and Navigation) is an application designed to solve the Traveling Salesman problem for field data scientists.
+The Application has two major components: The iPad iOS 16.1 application itself and a PostgreSQL database backend on a Linux server with Apache and PHP.

-Traveling Salesman iOS App using a PostgreSQL backend and PHP API for the WGU Bachelor's Capstone.
 The iOS App can be found at https://github.com/exnehilo7/fielddata-lite-iOS-app.

-This current version is for a school project.
+This application is currently built for a school project.

-Application Infrastructure
-The Application has two major components: The iPad iOS 16.1 application itself and a PostgreSQL database backend on a Linux server with Apache and PHP.

-The iOS application project is located at https://github.com/exnehilo7/fielddata-lite-iOS-app and can be opened with XCode running a virtual device on a MacOS machine.
-For better performance, it is recommended to use one with at least an M2 chip.
-You can also tether a device to the MacOS machine.
-This iOS application is currently using a publicly hosted server.
-If you wish to set up a different or local server, you can follow the steps under the Backend section.

-Apple Map performance declines if there are more than 100 displayed annotations.
-Later versions of the application will hopefully use clustering to allow for more annotations.
-Until then, the number of items in a saved route or area and plot searches are limited.

 ## Backend
-If you wish to use your own hosted database, these are the steps to set up the backend on Linux.
+If you wish to use your own hosted database:

 Start as Linux’s root user.

 1. Set Up Apache and PHP.
 ```
 apt-get install apache2